tdbowman/openAlt_W2021/USER_MANUAL.md

  ```
  "obj_id": "https://doi.org/www.kau.edu.sa/content.aspx?pg=%d9%88%d8%b8%d8%a7%d8%a6%d9%81-%d8%b4%d8%a7%d8%ba%d8%b1%d8%a9-%d8%b9%d9%84%d9%89-%d8%a8%d9%86%d8%af-%d8%a7%d9%84%d8%a7%d8%ac%d9%88%d8%b1-%d8%a8%d9%88%d9%83%d8%a7%d9%84%d8%a9-%d8%b4%d8%b7%d8%b1-%d8%a7%d9%84%d8%b7%d8%a7%d9%84%d8%a8%d8%a7%d8%aa"
  ```
 * Many Twitter Events do not provide a link to the tweet as their subjectID.
 Instead, they have only `http://twitter.com` as their link.
-Since these events do not contain useful links, we have designed the website to hide these events from the "100 recent events" section on the article dashboard.
-These events are still counted towards the author/article totals.
+Since these events do not contain useful links, we have designed the website to hide these events from the "Latest Events" section on the article dashboard.
+These events are still counted towards the total number of events for the author/article.

 ## 5. How to run the web server 🖥️

 ### 5.1 Before we Start ✋
 This guide assumes you are using Python 3.8, and have established the `crossrefeventdatamain` and `dr_bowman_doi_data_tables` databases in MySQL.
-See the SQL folder for the relevant scripts.
+Check `crossrefEventData/SQL/` for the relevant scripts.
 If you have Python 2 installed, you will need to substitute Python3 for Python below.

 ### 5.2 Step by Step Guide 📝